UT-MPC/pxt-moveSMART/tutorial2.md

 ## Step 7

 Flash your code to your @boardname@ and see how it works!
+Press the **Download** on the bottom left of your screen.
+You should see the lights on your real @boardname@ flashing.

 Remember to head back to the tutorial webpage, and complete the rest of the activity.